bdaralan/BDUIKnit/README.md

 <!-- omit in toc -->
 # BDUIKnit

-BDUIKnit is a collection of SwiftUI custom reusable UI components and extensions packed in a Swift Package Manager.
+BDUIKnit is a collection of SwiftUI custom reusable UI components and extensions packed in a Swift Package.
+The package is fully documented with some exceptions of internal objects or objects that developer will not be interacting with.

 - [Goals](#goals)
 - [Get Started](#get-started)